 We were sitting merely 6 km away from the launch pad.
 The crowd buzzed with excitement as the launch approached closer.
 At just after T=0, amidst all the cheering, we saw the rocket ascend.

-It was the first time I had seen a rocket take off.
-And damn it was amazing!
+It was the first time I had seen a rocket take off, and it was damn amazing!
 The rocket plume was brighter than I thought, despite a brightly lit afternoon.
 About 15 seconds post-launch, everything started shaking a little bit thanks to the sounds waves from the engine that had just reached us.
 About 20 seconds later, I felt a strong thud in my chest, caused by the rocket going supersonic.

 The dramatic rumblings of a rocket launch is something that needs to be felt and cannot be put in appropriate words or captured on video.
 There’s something beautiful about the thought that we humans, despite all our differences and oddities, can send something out of our planet and into space. <3